 When thinking of App Store Optimization, losing 20 characters from the title space is a big change because the keywords placed in the app title have the most important ranking weight.
 Therefore, with even less space for your app metadata, the importance of doing keyword research and choosing the most relevant keywords, has increased even more.
 In addition to your brand name, good app keywords are the ones that truly describe what your app is about.

 At the same time, it might seem like a tricky balancing act to come up with an engaging app title in 30 characters.
 But for a fully optimized app store listing, you’ll have to try to use all characters available.
-This will provide you with more chances for indexing by the Play Store algorithm.
+This will provide you with more chances for indexing by the Play Store algorithm and improve your Google Play Store ASO.
 Rather than leaving the given characters unused and giving valuable space away.